wujood/minecraft-paper-setup/README.md

 Place the `start.sh` inside the `/root/minecraft` folder.
 Place the `start-mc.service` file inside the file `/etc/systemd/system/start-minecraft.service`.
 After that run `sudo systemctl enable start-minecraft.service` and then to test it `sudo systemctl start start-minecraft.service`.
 After a reboot the server should start.

+## Whitelist
+Put the `whitelist.json` inside `/root/minecraft`.

+## Server settings
+A basic configuration of the server config file can be copied from `server.properties`.
+Just replace the current file inside the `/root/minecraft` folder.